cloudentity/vertx-tools/README.md

 }
 ```

 When the modules are merged with root configuration then `ConfVerticle` resolves configuration references.
-See TODO <<Configuration references>>.
+See [Configuration references](#config-references).

 ### Modules and deploying verticles

 What actually makes configuration modules useful is the possibility to control what verticles are deployed.
-In TODO <<Dependency Injection and RegistryVerticle>>
+In [Dependency Injection](#di)
 you learn how to deploy them.
 The application must start a verticle registry that the modules will use to deploy their verticles.

 The simplest root configuration looks like this: